sidbetatester/machine_learning_trading_bot/README.md

 ![actual_returns_vs_strategy_returns_increase_window](Images/actual_returns_vs_strategy_returns_increase_window.jpg)

-    - From the plot, it is evident that as we increase the window, the model is behaving exactly opposite to the actual performance, this is the worst case and is also evident from the precision and recall values, the precision is better for '1' class and while recall is favoring '-1' class.

 ### Evaluate a New Machine Learning Classifier
     > Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?